bitwalker/distillery/docs/introduction/installation.md

 ## Initial configuration

 Once installed, you need to run a one-time setup task which creates the configuration file Distillery uses to define releases and environments.
-To do so, you just need to run the `release.init` task:
+To do so, you just need to run the `distillery.init` task:

     $ mix distillery.init

 !!! tip
-    To get more details about the `release.init` task, or any others, use the `help` task:
+    To get more details about the `distillery.init` task, or any others, use the `help` task:

         mix help distillery.init